 5- Observe nature.

 Nature is amazing, really.
-The shape of a flower, the variety of plants, the leaves, how tall trees are, how incredible it is that water and air magically turn in to matter.
-Think of the space they take and how significant plants are.
-They are all around us and they are a feast for the eyes.
+We should never stop to amaze ourselves at the wonders of the natural world.
+The shape of a flower, the variety of plants that exists, the shapes of leaves, how tall trees can be, how incredible it is that water and air magically turn in to matter.
+Think of the space they take around you and how significant plants at a macro level, but then look at them at a micro level and you can rest your mind every fold every vein every shape that nature takes.

-I love the lush vegetation in Singapore, it makes me awe every single time.
+I love the lush vegetation in Singapore, I miss it a lot.
 The jungle is just amazing and intricate enough to keep your eyes entertained in every detail and switch off from the rest.
-Look at the colors the shapes the size of the trees and you got yourself a mindful moment.
+Look at the colours the shapes the size of the vegetation around you and you got yourself an easy and accesible mindful moment.
+Looking at how the super tall trees move with the winds of a storm is one of the first most vivid memories I have of moving to Singapore.

 Until the next time!
 Xx